Global Knowledge Network

 Professor Kristy Muir

-Professor Kristy Muir is the Research Director of the Centre for Social Impact at the University of New South Wales.
+Professor Kristy Muir is the Research Director of the Centre for Social Impact at UNSW Sydney.
 Her research and teaching programs work with dozens of government, not-for-profits, corporates and philanthropic organisations to help understand, measure and find innovative solutions to some of society’s most intractable, complex social problems and to achieve social justice.
 Professor Muir has obtained over $10 million in competitive research funding; published in the highest-ranking international academic journals and demonstrated exceptional leadership.

 Professor Carla Treloar